iz8dwf/zaccaria-2650-diag/readme.md

 mapping.
 Moving pattern can be freezed by holding down the fire button.
 Can switch between different patterns by pressing `Player 1`.

+4) `diag_awars`

+Goes in socket `8H` of the Astrowars PCB, tests RAM spaces and prints ROM's checksums.
+It advances between tests by pressing "player 1" input.

 For further information,
 read the .asm files ;-)